-To join the Marine Jaeger a soldier have to complete a 22-weeks course at Dykker- og Froskemannsskolen (Diver and frogman School) at Haakonsvern Naval Station outside Bergen.
-After that they go to Ramsund Naval Station for further training.
+To join the Marinejegerkommandoen, a candidate have to complete a 22-weeks long selection course at Dykker- og Froskemannsskolen (Diver and frogman School) at Haakonsvern Naval Station outside Bergen.
+After that, they go to Ramsund Naval Station for further training.

-Although it is officially denied, Norwegian SP were reported to have worked with Kosovo Liberation Army (UCK) forces to conduct intensive surveillance of Serbian forces’ movements and positions 2 days prior to NATO’s entry into Kosovo.
+Although it is officially denied, Norwegian Special Forces were reported to have worked with Kosovo Liberation Army (UCK) forces to conduct intensive surveillance of Serbian forces’ movements and positions 2 days prior to NATO’s entry into Kosovo.

 As with the most Special Operations Forces, the mission’s details of Marinejegerkommandoen are classified.